MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/user-interface-styles.md

 ```

 > [!IMPORTANT]
-> **NOTE:** Unfortunately, the Xamarin.tvOS Preview for tvOS 10 doesn't fully support `UIUserInterfaceStyle` for `UITraitCollection`, so this type of customization is not yet available.
+> Unfortunately, the Xamarin.tvOS Preview for tvOS 10 doesn't fully support `UIUserInterfaceStyle` for `UITraitCollection`, so this type of customization is not yet available.
 Full support will be added in a future release.

 <a name="Responding-to-Theme-Changes-Directly" />